Things To Do In Detroit

-Detroit is probably known best for its cars, but for natives, the city's sports history is equally important.
-With teams in each of the Big 4 professional sports leagues, Detroit is one of the only cities in the country where fans can enjoy baseball, basketball, football, and hockey.
-Better yet, three of these four teams play within one mile of our Detroit hotel.
-Whether it's the Red Wings at Joe Louis Arena, the Tigers at Comerica Park, or the Lions at Ford Field, catching a game is a must during a visit to Detroit.
+Detroit is well-known for its cars, but the city's sports history is equally as significant.
+With teams in each of the professional sports leagues, Detroit is one of the only cities in the country where fans can enjoy professional baseball, basketball, football, and hockey.
+Better yet, three of these four teams play within one mile of our downtown Detroit hotel.
+Whether it's the Red Wings at Joe Louis Arena, the Tigers at Comerica Park or the Lions at Ford Field, catching a game is an essential thing to do during your Detroit visit.

 Joe Louis Monument

-One of the most recognizable landmarks in Detroit is the Joe Louis Monument, commonly known as "The Fist."
-Located in Hart Plaza, The Fist serves as a memorial to legendary boxer Joe Louis, who called Detroit home for most of his life.
-Louis, who is also the namesake for the city's NHL stadium, was known not only for his accomplishments in the ring, but also for the valuable role he played in fighting racial injustice throughout his life.
+One of the most recognizable landmarks in Detroit is the Joe Louis Monument, most commonly known as "The Fist."
+Located in Hart Plaza, The Fist memorializes legendary boxer Joe Louis, who called the city home for most of his life.
+Louis, who is also the namesake for Joe Louis Arena, was known not only for his accomplishments in the ring but also for the valuable role he played in fighting racial injustice throughout his life.